sachithra-pathiraja/Scientific1/src/scientific2/Q1/Readme.txt

-scientific2.java contains the algorithms for q1. just need to run the file. calling particular algorithms have been commented properly.
+scientific2.java contains the algorithms for q1. just need to run the file. calling particular algorithms have been commented properly. you have to check it carefully